 Holiday Giving serves HowardCenter parents or guardians who do not have the resources to provide holiday gifts for their children as well as adults with disabilities who do not have connections for the holidays.
 The Holiday Giving project matches donors with individuals and families in need.
 Each year hundreds receive holiday gifts thanks to the generosity of many volunteer shoppers and donors.
 Contact Freya Waters at FWaters@howardcenter.org or 488-6496 for more information.

 Holiday Gift Wrap has been a HowardCenter tradition for several years.
-Initially it began as a collaboration with Borders Books in downtown Burlington.
-For the 2011 holiday season, we will continue the tradition at Barne & Noble in South Burlington.
-Volunteers wrap gifts purchased at Barnes & Noble with donations going to support HowardCenter programs.
-Just as important as the financial support, this event helps to spread the word about HowardCenter services.
+In recent years, we have partnered with Barnes & Noble in South Burlington.
+Volunteers wrap gifts purchased at Barnes & Noble with donations going to support our Community Mentoring Program.
 To volunteer, contact Martie Majoros, firstname.lastname@example.org.